DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Related Work

-CNN-based video recognition models can be categorized into two groups: 2D CNNs and 3D CNNs~\cite{li2021survey}.
-For the first group of methods~\cite{karpathy2014large,wang2018temporal}, each video frame is processed separately by 2D convolutions and then aggregated along the time axis at the top of the network.
+\textbf{CNNs for Video Recognition.} CNN-based video recognition models can be categorized into two groups: 2D CNNs and 3D CNNs~\cite{li2021survey}.
+For the first group~\cite{karpathy2014large,wang2018temporal}, each video frame is processed separately by 2D convolutions and then aggregated along the time axis at the top of the network.
 However, some studies point out that 2D convolutions cannot well capture the information along the temporal dimension~\cite{lin2019tsm,liu2021tam,liu2020teinet,jiang2019stm}.
-The second group of methods learn spatiotemporal video representation via 3D convolutions by aggregating space-time features and are difficult to optimize~\cite{ji20123d,du2015c3d,xu2017r,hara2018can,hara2017learning}.
+The second group learns spatiotemporal video representation via 3D convolutions by aggregating space-time features and are difficult to optimize~\cite{ji20123d,du2015c3d,xu2017r,hara2018can,hara2017learning}.
 Thus, the current trend for 3D CNN-based video recognition is to boost efficiency.
 For example, I3D~\cite{carreira2017i3d} expands pretrained 2D CNNs~\cite{krizhevsky2012imagenet,simonyan2014very,he2016deep} into 3D CNNs; some recent works~\cite{qiu2017p3d,xie2018s3d,tran2018r21d,tran2019video,feichtenhofer2019slowfast,feichtenhofer2020x3d} factorize 3D convolutions into spatial and temporal filters, demonstrating even higher accuracy than vanilla 3D CNNs.
 Unfortunately, most of the 2D and 3D CNNs cannot capture long-range spatiotemporal dependencies due to their limited receptive fields, which leads to sub-optimal recognition performance.